Morrantho/Lectures/Python/week1day2.md

 #### What happens when you try to change the type of a tuple?

 #### What happens when you try to change a value in a tuple?

+### Which one should I use?
+A list, dictionary or tuple?
+If you simply want to store data, but dont necessarily care about what that data should be named, a list is an ideal candidate.

+If you are handling sensitive information such as a user's name, email or password, consider a tuple to prevent this information from getting into the wrong hands or being replaced by something else.

+If you want to categorize data by naming individual fields, consider a dictionary.